 The problem appears when approaches are mixed.
-Buying to invest with an emotional mindset or buying to live applying purely financial criteria usually leads to unsatisfactory decisions.
-Understanding these differences well is key to getting it right.
+Buying to invest with an emotional mindset or buying to live applying purely financial criteria usually leads to unsatisfactory decisions..
+Understanding these differences well is key to getting it right..

-From Menina Group We work precisely to help buyers identify what type of operation they are carrying out before choosing a property.
-This article explains those differences clearly.
+From Menina Group We work precisely to help buyers identify what type of operation they are carrying out before choosing a property..
+This article explains those differences clearly..

-Two different objectives, two ways to buy
+Of the different objectives, two ways to buy

 Investing for profitability seeks to optimize numbers.